NodeBB/NodeBB/README.md

 First, we install our base software stack. `build-essential` is required as it exposes the build environment for `bcrypt` compilation, we won't be compiling anything manually.

 	# apt-get install git nodejs redis-server npm build-essential

+**If your package manager only installed a version of Node.js that is less than 0.8:**

+	# add-apt-repository ppa:chris-lea/node.js
+	# apt-get update && apt-get dist-upgrade

+Next, clone this repository:

 	$ cd /path/to/nodebb/install/location
 	$ git clone git://github.com/designcreateplay/NodeBB.git nodebb

-Next, obtain all of the dependencies required by NodeBB:
+Obtain all of the dependencies required by NodeBB:

     $ cd nodebb
     $ npm install